Can you accurately predict who will win the next Super Bowl? How about the next NBA MVP selection? The winner of March Madness?

 Futures betting is one of the most popular corners of the sports betting world since odds and markets are easy to understand and easy to follow.
 Pick which team or player you think will win a league, division, award, etc; wait and see who wins; get paid according to the odds you locked in at the time of your bet.

-Thanks to the explosion of legal sportsbooks across the United States, betting on futures is easier than ever.
-With that in mind, we’ve assembled this guide to futures odd and the ins and outs of futures betting.
+Thanks to the explosion of legal sports betting apps in New York, betting on futures is easier than ever.
+With that in mind, we’ve assembled this guide to futures odds and the ins and outs of futures betting.

 The name kind of gives it away, but a futures bet is a bet on the outcome of an event that hasn’t happened yet.
 These bets can vary quite a bit depending on the sportsbook and the sport, but some of the most common you’ll come across are:

 They range far and wide and include everything from teams to individuals to conferences and leagues.

 Like any type of bet you might make, a quick glance at the odds at your sportsbook of choice will tell you which way the oddsmakers are expecting the end result to play out.
 Most futures won’t offer negative odds, indicating a massive favorite, unless it’s a runaway choice.
 But you can still identify what the oddsmakers most expect to happen by the odds that are on the positive side but closest to zero.